kyeOldham/SENG402/README.md

 The deployer directory is where the contracts are deployed to the Secret Network local testnet

-The diffprivacy-app directory has the frontend application that
+The diffprivacy-app directory has the frontend application that interacts with the Smart Contracts via Keplr wallet
 - The contract address and codehash for the deployed contract must be used here

 # Steps to run full solution